Martin-Zeithaml/medium/KeySequences.md

 ![image](https://github.com/Martin-Zeithaml/TN3270-Keys/assets/66114686/d732aeb7-c12b-4eed-a7cf-e4d46d12d97d)

-This definition has couple benefits, you don't need to remember how to spell `ISPF` command `srchfor`.
-We are using user's input to create this simple query and by using opening and closing apostrophe, you don't need to worry about spaces (`srchfor` requires one string as a parameter; if such string contains space(s), it must be enclosed in apostrophes).
+This definition has couple benefits.
+First of all, you don't need to remember how to spell the `ISPF` command `srchfor`.
+Secondly, by using the user's input to create this simple query with the use of opening and closing apostrophes, you don't need to worry about spaces (`srchfor` requires one string as a parameter; if such string contains space(s), it must be enclosed in apostrophes).

 ## Defaults and Location